scenerystack/community/docs/reference/api/sim/Profiler.md

 # Profiler

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/Profiler.ts](https://github.com/phetsims/joist/blob/main/js/Profiler.ts) for the most up-to-date information.

 ## Overview

 This minimalistic profiler is meant to help understand the time spent in running a PhET simulation.